FailAcademy/learning/adp-vancouver/_slides/week-04/01-introducing-postgres.md

 1. Determine what a database is
 2. Introduce the various types of databases available
+3. Introduce Codd's Rules (RDBMS)
-3. Install and set up PostgreSQL
+4. Install and set up PostgreSQL
-4. Create a database with authentication
-5. Perform CRUD operations on our new database
+5. Demonstrate the SQL language
+6. Setup a Postgres user and database for use in our project application

 ---